Floydlang/floyd/docs/floyd_speak.md

 # JSON_VALUE

 JSON is very central to Floyd.
 JSON is a way to store composite values in a tree shape in a simple and standardized way.
 Since Floyd mainly works with values this is a perfect match for serializing any Floyd value to text and back.
 It is built directly into the language as the default serialized format for Floyd values.
-If can be used for custom file format and protocol and to interface with other JSON-based systems.
+It can be used for custom file format and protocol and to interface with other JSON-based systems.
 All structs also automatically are serializable to and from JSON automatically.

 JSON format is also used by the compiler and language itself to store intermediate Floyd program code, for all logging and for debugging features.